 The Investment Manager's approach includes quantitative and qualitative aspects to take the indicators into account.
-It use particular indicators for screening, seeking to exclude issuers that may cause significant harm.
-It uses a subset for engagement seeking to influence best practice and it uses certain of them as indicators of positive sustainability performance, by applying a minimum threshold in respect of the indicator to qualify as a Sustainable Investment.
+It uses particular indicators for screening, seeking to exclude issuers that may cause significant harm.

 The data needed to take the indicators into account, where available, may be obtained from investee issuers themselves and/ or supplied by third party service providers (including proxy data).
-Data inputs that are self-reported by issuers or supplied by third-party providers may be based on data sets and assumptions that may be insufficient, of poor quality or containbiased information.
-The Investment Manager cannot guarantee the accuracy or completeness of such data nor the fact that many PAI indicators can only be assessed post investment due to the nature of the specific indicator.
+Data inputs that are self-reported by issuers or supplied by third-party providers may be based on data sets and assumptions that may be insufficient, of poor quality or contain biased information.
+The Investment Manager cannot guarantee the accuracy or completeness of such data.